Quick Summary

 VueJs 3 is written from scratch and comes with even better performance, better tree-shaking, smaller size, improved TypeScript support, and many new features for developing large-scale enterprise software.

-The major differences between Vue 2 and Vue3 lie in terms of technical features such as creating a new application, handling multiple roots, utilizing composition API, teleporting, implementing life cycle hooks, utilizing fragments, and improving performance.
+The major differences between Vue 2 and Vue3 lie in terms of technical features such as creating a new application, handling multiple roots, utilizing the composition API, teleporting, implementing life cycle hooks, utilizing fragments, and improving performance.
 Let’s learn each of these aspects in detail.

 The first major difference between Vue2 and Vue3 is creating an application from scratch.